sarahhjchung/sarahhjchung/README.md

 Welcome to my Github!

-	🎠 Currently, I'm a work-study student with a web developer role at VinciLabs connected with UofT Hatchery
+	🎠 Currently, I'm an Associate Engineer working in the Data Engineering team at Wattpad

 	🍒 I interned at Techintern.io as a full stack developer last summer